Welcome to the Bristol Steiner School

 Steiner Education works for all children irrespective of academic ability, class, ethnicity or religion.
 The central feature of Steiner Education is that it takes into account the needs of the whole child – academic, physical, emotional and spiritual.
 It is based on an understanding of the relevance of the different phases of child development; creates a love of learning and an enthusiasm for school; sees artistic activity and the development of the imagination as integral to learning; is respected worldwide for its ability to produce very able young people who have a strong sense of self and diverse capacities that enable them to become socially responsible citizens.

 Our approach at the Bristol Steiner School is founded in five key educational principles:

 1. Human relationships in education

-We put relationships at the heart of the organisation our school and so our class teachers remain with their classes over a number of years thus having the opportunity to get to know both the child and their family well.
-Our teachers work with the Steiner curriculum which meets the needs of the developing child at every stage while also allowing the teacher to work creatively in response to the pupils in his/her care.
+We put relationships at the heart of the organisation of our school and so our class teachers remain with their classes over a number of years, thus having the opportunity to get to know both the child and his or her family well.
+Our teachers work with the Steiner curriculum, which meets the needs of the developing child at every stage while also allowing the teacher to work creatively in response to the pupils in his/her care.
 A strong bond of trust can thus be built up between the children and young people and their teachers.
-Our staff will all have a strong grounding in child and young people’s development and the small class sizes allows for excellent pastoral care.
+Our staff will all have a strong grounding in child and young people’s development and the small class sizes allow for excellent pastoral care.
 The children and young people who attend the independent Bristol Steiner School will be taught and supported by staff who will demonstrate a strong commitment to our values.
-We want young people to leave with a sense of pride and affection for their time at our School.
+We want young people to leave with a sense of pride and affection for their time at our school.

 We see the task of building resilience, personal confidence and well-being in our young people as a key part of the educational process.
 We achieve this through warm, personal and respectful relationships built up through learning and working together.
 We aim to give the children and young people a positive experience of themselves and community that they can take into life.
 We believe in the importance of our behaviour policy being based in nurture and support.